-Express written warranty – The Song-Beverly Consumer Warranty Act applies to lessees and buyers for the duration of their warranty.
-If at any point during their warranty the vehicle continues to have issues after a reasonable number of attempts to fix, the manufacturer must replace or refund.
+The Song-Beverly Consumer Warranty Act applies to lessees and buyers for the duration of their warranty.
+If at any point during their warranty the vehicle continues to have issues after a reasonable number of attempts to fix them, this could be considered a violation of the express written warranty.
+The manufacturer must replace or refund the vehicle.

 - Price of manufacturer-installed items